chinapedia/wikipedia.abstract.en/Page/Siege_tower.md

 Ancient use

-Assyrian_Attack_on_a_Town.jpgn attack on a town with archers and a wheeled battering ram; Assyrian Relief, North-West Palace of Nimrud (room B, panel 18); 865–860 BC.]]
-MasadaRamp.jpg siege-ramp at Masada.]]
+n attack on a town with archers and a wheeled battering ram; Assyrian Relief, North-West Palace of Nimrud (room B, panel 18); 865–860 BC.]] siege-ramp at Masada.]]
 The oldest known siege towers were used by the armies of the Neo-Assyrian Empire in the 9th century BC, under Ashurnasirpal II (r.
 884 BC – 859 BC).
 Reliefs from his reign, and subsequent reigns, depict siege towers in use with a number of other siege works, including ramps and battering rams.

-Young_Folks'_History_of_Rome_illus106.png

 Centuries after they were employed in Assyria, the use of the siege tower spread throughout the Mediterranean.
 The biggest siege towers of antiquity, such as the _Helepolis_ (meaning "_The Taker of Cities_") of the siege of Rhodes in 305 BC, could be as high as 135 feet and as wide as 67.5 feet.
 Such large engines would require a rack and pinion to be moved effectively.
 It was manned by 200 soldiers and was divided into nine stories; the different levels housed various types of catapults and ballistae.
 Subsequent siege towers down through the centuries often had similar engines.